 Dense Forests and Rugged Terrain

-Tip: Use satellite maps and reconnaissance trips to evaluate the density of potential sites.
-Look for areas not visible from major roads or populated areas.
+Tip: Use satellite imagery and in-person scouting to assess the density and concealment value of the terrain.
+Look for areas hidden from roads and population centers.

 Leverage the Landscape